eromano/eromano.github.io/_posts/en/posts/23-02-2016-how-to-build-a-cocktail-arcade-machine.md

     </div>
 </div>

-After these two pieces of 3D contemporary art in my mind was almost finished, so I slept on and the next day I went to a carpenter friend.
+After completing these two pieces of 3D contemporary art I wrongly thought that the project was completed but in fact, It was just the beginning, so I slept on It and the next day I went to a carpenter friend.
 Once we choose the wood and discussed the points to revise in the project, we started work immediately to build it

 <div id="gallery">
     <h2>Making of Table</h2>